entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 CONFIGURATION

-You can configure yt-dlp by placing any supported command line option to a configuration file.
+You can configure yt-dlp by placing any supported command line option in a configuration file.
 The configuration is loaded from the following
 locations: